 These elasmobranchs have slow maturation rates, making them vulnerable to overexploitation as they cannot reproduce at a rate fast enough to keep pace with current harvest levels.
 In addition to inadequate management, weak enforcement, and loose international trade regulations, the demand for shark fin soup, a delicacy in China, and traditional medicines, often in the form of a ray’s gills, are pushing these charismatic animals to the brink.

-Recognizing that the current scale of conservation efforts and investments for shark and ray species do not match the level of crisis and urgency, the Leonardo DiCaprio Foundation helped form the Global Partnership for Sharks and Rays (GPSR), along with the Helmsley Charitable Trust, Oceans 5, Paul M. Angell Foundation, and Vulcan Philanthropies.
+Recognizing that the current scale of conservation efforts and investments for shark and ray species do not match the level of crisis and urgency, the Leonardo DiCaprio Foundation helped form the Shark Conservation Fund (SCF), along with the Helmsley Charitable Trust, Oceans 5, Paul M. Angell Foundation, and Vulcan Philanthropies.
 This philanthropic collaborative, launched in 2016, focuses on halting the overexploitation of the world’s sharks and rays, reversing declines, restoring populations, and preventing extinctions.

-GPSR recognizes that major investments are needed in conservation science, policy, advocacy, communications, and capacity-building to reduce mortality of sharks and rays and ensure their recovery and sustainable management.
-Since its launch, GPSR has awarded over 11 grants totaling more than $2.5M in locations around the world to the following projects:
+SCF recognizes that major investments are needed in conservation science, policy, advocacy, communications, and capacity-building to reduce mortality of sharks and rays and ensure their recovery and sustainable management.
+Since its launch, SCF has awarded over 11 grants totaling more than $2.5M in locations around the world to the following projects:

 · Developing a National Plan of Action and calling for a global shark finning ban in Liberia (Environmental Justice Foundation)